Geoffrey PritchardCalled to the bar 1998 Junior

 Geoffrey has a very busy practice in the IPEC, where he is regularly instructed in patent, trademark and design right cases (and other in matters with a technical aspect).
 In the IPEC Geoffrey is frequently instructed directly by Patent and Trade Mark Attorneys.

 Arbitrations and Mediations

-The nature of Geoffrey’s practice means that he appears more frequently in Court than in arbitrations.
-However he has conducted litigation in the LCIA, most notably when he had sole conduct of an LCIA arbitration for a multinational technology corporation.
+Geoffrey is an associate member of the chartered institute of arbitrators and has conducted litigation in the LCIA, most notably when he had sole conduct of an LCIA arbitration for a multinational technology corporation.
 Geoffrey appeared in front of a panel including Lord Hoffmann, against a leading IP silk and a competition junior.
 Geoffrey advises in relation to, and has appeared in, mediations.
 He has previously acted as an ACID mediator.
-In 2016 Geoffrey was invited to a give a guest lecture on FRAND to studients taking the “Arbitration of International Intellectual Property Disputes” module of the LLM at the Dickson Poon School of Law, Kings College, London.
+In 2016 Geoffrey was invited to a give a guest lecture on FRAND to students taking the “Arbitration of International Intellectual Property Disputes” module of the LLM at the Dickson Poon School of Law, Kings College, London.